Glossary

 Example 1: Marketing Content

-A company launches a new product and wants to create promotional material that appeals to a broad audience.
+Scenario: A company launches a new product and wants promotional material for a broad audience.

 Application:

-- Assess Readability: Use readability formulas to ensure the content is at an 8th-grade reading level.
+- Assess readability to ensure an 8th-grade reading level.

-- Structure Content: Employ headings, bullet points, and short paragraphs.
+- Use headings, bullet points, and short paragraphs.

 Example 2: Educational Resources